ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

     * n_thermostat : time steps after which thermostat is applied periodically
     * useVelDensProfiling : create CSV file every 1000 iterations about density and velocity downwards (not possible to be used with Gravitation simulation)
-    * numberOfBins : number of bins that the domain is supposed to be grouped into (greater 0) *boundaryConditions:
+    * numberOfBins : number of bins that the domain is supposed to be grouped into (greater 0)
+    * pathToAnalysisFolder : path to folder for analysis files
+    * crystallization_r_c : only to be set for crystallization
+    * crystallization_r_l : only to be set for crystallization
+  *boundaryConditions:
     * top, right, bottom, left, front, back : outflowType, reflectingType, betterReflectingType or periodicType
   * particles : specify as many bodies as needed here